 Ignatian Heritage Month is a month-long celebration that highlights the living legacy of St. Ignatius Loyola.
 The goal of Ignatian Heritage Month is to bring a greater understanding of and appreciation for Loyola Marymount University’s Ignatian heritage to our student body.
-The theme of Ignatian Heritage Month 2017 is Jesuit Educated for...
+The theme of Ignatian Heritage Month 2018 is "Do you speak Ignatian?"

 By participating in Ignatian Heritage Month, we want students to: